What are the Dangers of Sleep Apnea?

 - Inspire therapy – A small device can be surgically implanted on your chest wall to deliver mild stimulation that helps keep your airway open.

 - Surgical options – If you have more severe sleep apnea that hasn’t responded well to other treatments, surgery may be an option.

-If you’re experiencing snoring, excessive daytime sleepiness, or other symptoms associated with sleep apnea, make an appointment today with Dr. Malhotra at Sleep & Neuroscience Associates.
+If you’re experiencing snoring, excessive daytime sleepiness, or other symptoms associated with sleep apnea, make an appointment today with our doctors at Sleep & Neuroscience Associates.